ArtifactDB/SewerRat/README.md

 - For `"not"`, SewerRat negates the filter.
   The search clause should contain the `child` property, which contains the search clause to be negated.
   A file is only considered to be a match if it does not match the clause in `child`.

-The API returns a request body that contains a JSON object with the following properties:

-- `results`, an array of objects containing the matching metadata files, sorted by decreasing modification time.
-   Each object has the following properties:
-   - `path`, a string containing the path to the file.
-   - `user`, the identity of the file owner.
-   - `time`, the Unix time of most recent file modification.
-   - `metadata`, the contents of the file.
-- (optional) `next`, a string containing the endpoint to use for the next page of results.
-  A request to this endpoint should use the exact same request body to correctly obtain the next page.
-  If `next` is not present, callers may assume that all results have already been obtained.

-Callers can control the number of results to return in each page by setting the `limit=` query parameter.
-This should be a positive integer, up to a maximum of 100.
-Any value greater than 100 is ignored.

 ### Human-readable syntax for text queries